 Led by Stephen M. Orlofsky, former U.S. District Judge for the District of New Jersey, Blank Rome’s Princeton office serves business clients across the State of New Jersey in a highly efficient, cost-effective manner.
 As trusted advisers, they are well-versed in solving the myriad legal matters and concerns that support the business objectives of their clients.
-In recognition of their high-profile cases, regional expertise, and lasting impact on the law at the state and local level, Blank Rome’s Princeton office was named a 2018 New Jersey Powerhouse by Law360.
+In recognition of its high-profile cases, regional expertise, and lasting impact on the law at the state and local levels, in 2018, Blank Rome’s Princeton office was named a New Jersey Powerhouse by Law360 and a Regional Litigation Department of the Year by The American Lawyer.

 Blank Rome’s Princeton-based litigation attorneys are familiar with the unique procedural rules of the New Jersey state and federal courts, as well as most of the judges in those courts.
 The Princeton office also provides a broad range of legal services across multiple industries, including: